cckuqui/mars-scraping-excercise/readme.md

 ### Copyright

-Excercise created by Trilogy Education Services © 2019.
+Exercise created by Trilogy Education Services © 2019.
 All Rights Reserved.
 Mars image not own, retrived from Space.com on 29/06/2020.